CUQI-DTU/KTC2023-CUQI2/README.md

 ## Description of the algorithm

 We have used the provided code for the EIT image reconstruction with the following modification:
+- The Otsu segmentation algorithm has been replaced by the Chan-Vese segmentation algorithm from scikit-image.
 - Additional generalized Tikhonov regularization has been added to penalize more when close to the missing electrodes (and boundary).
 The regularization matrix is a diagonal matrix.
 For example, for difficulty level 5, the added pentaly can be seen in the image below.
 This regularization adds a penalty to areas of the disk based on the distance to the center, and the angle where elctrodes are removed.
 ![](results/reg1.png)